Armed Forces of the Republic of Ivory Coast

-are the armed forces of Ivory Coast.
+are the armed forces of Ivory Coast, first formed after the country's independence in 1960.

 History

 The Ivorian military has its roots in the colonial armed forces of French West Africa, which were headquartered in Dakar, Senegal but possessed bases in several distinct military regions.
-Most Ivorian recruits who joined the colonial army were assigned to Senegalese units during this period.
+Most Ivorian recruits who joined the colonial army were assigned to Senegalese units during this period, such as the Senegalese Tirailleurs.
 They served with distinction during both world wars, with 20,000 Ivorian soldiers fighting for the French during World War I and another 30,000 during World War II.
 In 1950, the French government began the process of setting up a specific defence force for the colony, consisting of four infantry companies and a light armoured unit.

 The Ivory Coast became independent on 7 August 1960.
 In April 1961, the new government signed the Franco-Ivorian Technical Military Assistance Accord with France, which compelled the latter to assist with the formation of a new national military.
 It also authorised the continued presence of French troops based in Port-Bouët, and permitted the government to call on French military assistance in the event of external aggression or major internal unrest.
 By the end of 1962, the fledgling Ivorian armed forces had expanded rapidly into 5,000 soldiers attached to four battalions.
 Most of the initial recruits were drawn from the defunct colonial military establishment and had served in various French units, particularly the marine regiments.
 They were armed with old equipment donated by France, including two Max Holste Broussard monoplanes, a single Douglas DC-3 cargo aircraft, fifteen M8 Greyhound armoured cars, and even a SC-497-class submarine chaser.
 Conscription was instituted, although the large number of volunteers and low manpower requirements ensured it was only applied selectively.
 Some of the senior positions in the officer corps and Ministry of Defence continued to be held by French nationals.

 Since the Ivory Coast could ill afford to divert funds from its economic development programmes into the armed forces, and was already dependent on France for its external defence, the military establishment remained quite modest from 1961 to 1974.
-Defence spending spiralled upwards between 1974 and 1987, and the number of personnel serving with the armed forces increased to 14,920 men.
+Defence spending increased between 1974 and 1987, and the armed forces increased to 14,920 men.
 During this period, the air force and navy embarked on a significant modernisation campaign.
 An international merchant marine training academy was built in Abidjan and trained personnel from several Economic Community of West African States (ECOWAS) governments.